Sion, the capital of the Valais

 Martigny Pierre Gianadda Foundation

-Discover the traditions of the Evolène carnival, which lasts several weeks, the real wood-fire raclette served by Raymonde in traditional dress, the fights of the queens, the via ferrata for the bravest, and the beautiful café terraces with a breathtaking view of the Dents Blanche.
+Discover the traditions of the Evolène carnival which lasts several weeks, the real raclette served by Raymonde in traditional clothes, the fights of queens cows, the via ferrata for the most courageous, and simply the terraces with an unobstructed view on the Dent Blanche.

 The great Aletsch Glacier

 This glacier is the longest in the Alps with a length of 20km.
 It will take your breath away, its volume and length make it an extraordinary spectacle.
 The power of nature is personified in an incredible form.